by Eric Bright

 Pastor: “But by then, all of my sins are going to be dealt with.”

 You can see one of the most dangerous mentalities one cam ever come across in human populations.
 The pastor’s mentality allows for a huge breach of the moral codes that evolution has embedded in most of us through millions of years of trial and error.
 The pastor’s mentality can very easily bypass that.
 Not only that, such a mentality can also encourage almost any type of wrongdoing, because the pastor can easily imagine himself doing a few more rounds of cleansing and laundry before he would be pure again.

 Religious moralities are inferior than most non-religious moralities

 What if one is not a psychopath nor is he a religious person?

-The chances are that a normal person without psychopathic tendencies would posses a normal human moral compass.
-A person who has not deliberately disabled or weakened his evolutionary moral compass, would behave significantly more morally than a person whose evolutionary moral compass is significantly suppressed and impaired by a religion infection of the mind.
+The chances are that a normal person without psychopathic tendencies would possess a normal human moral compass.
+A person who has not deliberately disabled or weakened his evolutionary moral compass would behave significantly more morally than a person whose evolutionary moral compass is significantly suppressed and impaired by a religion infection of the mind.